 There are dozens of classic car shows every summer, so choosing the right one for you is never a challenge.

-However, it may be worth doing a bit of hobnobbing with the pros before you venture forth alone, so here are five classic car shows to attend this summer:
+However, it may be worth doing a bit of hobnobbing with the pros before you venture forth alone, so here are five classic car shows to attend:

-Looking further ahead, you can already find out how to exhibit at the London Classic Car Show in February 2017.
+You can also find out how to exhibit at the London Classic Car Show

 Yet to buy a classic car?